wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 $ journalctl -k | }}{{grep 'Kill'
 ```

-If your machine has not enough RAM for the needs of OS, your node log will contain "OutOfMemory" error messages, similar to the following:
+The "OutOfMemory" error messages are similar to the following:

 ```bash
 kernel: Out of memory: Kill process 6033 (java) score 367 or sacrifice child
 kernel: Killed process 6033 (java) total-vm:29930040kB, anon-rss:10625048kB, }}{{file-rss:0kB, shmem-rss:24kB
 ```

-If you find the "OutOfMemory" messages, it might mean that the system has not enough RAM for the needs of OS.
-As a result, the system kills processes that consume most of your RAM.

 **Solution**: Make sure that the value of `-Xmx` parameter does not exceed the amount of the available RAM (there is enough for the needs of the OS).
 If the value of `-Xmx` parameter exceeds the available RAM, you can reduce the value of `-Xmx` parameter.
 [How to change the value of `-Xmx` parameter](#how-to-setup-xmx-parameter).
 You can also disable other heavy processes consuming the RAM and/or increase the amount of RAM by [adding swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).

-If you have such the errors and the provided solution does not help, send to Waves team the fragments of your logs and the fragment of `waves.log` with the records before the node crashed.
+If the provided solution does not help, send to Waves team the fragments of your logs and the fragment of `waves.log` with the records before the node crashed.

 ## `How to setup -Xmx parameter?`

-**Answer**: You can setup `-Xmx` parameter of your node either in `application.ini` (DEB node) or by entering the `-Xmx` parameter in the command line (jar node).
+**Answer**: You can setup `-Xmx` parameter of your node either in `application.ini` file (DEB node) or by entering the `-Xmx` parameter in the command line starting the node (jar node).
 Use the following command (replace {*} with actual file name):

 ```bash
 java -Xmx2g {*}.jar {*}.conf
 ```

 **Note**: Ubuntu Server version 18.04/20.04 should have at least 512MB of RAM for the needs of OS.
-If your total RAM is less than 2GB you can [add swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).
+If your total RAM is less than 2GB, you can expand it by [adding swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-18-04).

 ## Other Issues